PixNyb/dockerised-vscode-scripts/php/laravel/README.md

 ## Included Aliases

-The following aliases are included in the Laravel setup script:
+The following aliases are included in the setup script:

 - `serve`: Run the Laravel development server
 - `migrate`: Run the Laravel database migrations